 There are still new things to discover every day, but this article should give you an idea of what to visit in Ingolstadt.
 I have also included recommendations for a day-trip to Weltenburg Abbey, which is an amazing place to visit from Ingolstadt.

 The nearest airport is in Munich and I recommend that you use my favorite site Kiwi.com to find the cheapest flights.
 The airport express connecting Munich Airport and Ingolstadt takes about 55 minutes.
 It is very frequent and operates by day and night.

-It is a good idea to connect your visit to Ingolstadt with other interesting places in Bavaria such as Munich, Nuremberg, Augsburg, or Dachau.
+It is a good idea to connect your visit to Ingolstadt with other interesting places in Bavaria such as Munich, Augsburg, or Dachau.
 Particularly great trips are to Nuremberg Old Town and Neuschwanstein Castle.
 I also recommend visiting Regensburg with its stunning bridge and medieval center: situated just 80 kilometers from Ingolstadt, Regensburg makes for a great day trip.
 All in all, there is really a lot to see in the region!